-Read time 4 minutes
+Read time 3 minutes

 Summary: Circular logging helps in saving disk space by cleaning the old transaction logs.
 When you enable it, the size of log files is restricted beyond 1MB, and it gets overwritten once full.
 Exchange Server admin can enable it with Exchange Management Shell or Console.
-Here, we will understand how to enable circular logging in Exchange Server 2010 and the way Kernel for Exchange Server helps in data recovery.
+Here, we will understand how to enable circular logging in Exchange Server 2010 and how Kernel for Exchange Server helps in data recovery.

-In Exchange Server, Circular logging is not enabled by default.
-Circular logging is a mechanism in which the Exchange Server automatically overwrites individual transaction log files once their data has been successfully committed to the database.
-This proactive approach prevents the transaction log files from continuously growing, effectively conserving valuable hard disk space.
+In Exchange Server, circular logging is disabled by default.
+In circular logging, Exchange overwrites individual transaction log files after the log file data has been committed to the database.
+This approach prevents transaction log from expanding.
+Thus, circular logging saves hard disk space.

-• Circular logging is disabled: If circular logging is disabled, each log file goes into the transactional log database, so there is no limit on the maximum size of the database (no limit exists).
+• Circular logging is disabled: If circular logging is disabled, each log file goes into the transactional log database so there is no limit on the maximum size of the database (no limit exists).

-Important Points to Remember
+Important points to remember

 • Using Exchange Management Console